kiran-simpledataops/templateHexagon/README.md

 # templateHexagon
-A template for a hexagonal app
+A web project template for a hexagonal app